openpolis/django-piston-oauth-example/README.markdown

 > * Client has signed up to the server and got his client credentials (also known as “consumer key and secret”)
 > * Client uses his client credentials (and empty token credentials) to access the protected resources on the server

-This example already allows the two-legged authentication workflow, without any addition.
+This example already allows the two-legged authentication workflow, through the api/authentication.py file, grabbed from https://github.com/gregbayer/django-piston-two-legged-oauth.
 To test it:

 1. launch twisted oauth-proxy, using 'empty' access token key and secret